boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ##  5G Network Slicing versus Transport Network Slicing {#sec-5gtn}

    Network slicing has a different meaning in the 3GPP mobile and transport worlds.
-Hence, for the sake of precision and whithout seeking to be exhaustive, this section provides a brief description of the objectives of 5G Network Slicing and Transport Network Slicing:
+Hence, for the sake of precision and without seeking to be exhaustive, this section provides a brief description of the objectives of 5G Network Slicing and Transport Network Slicing: